SowmyaVisvanathan/RPA---Exp-3/README.md

 # Exercise 3 - Flow chart using Repeat, While and Do-While loops

 ### Aim:
-To create a sequence that repeats a specific task a certain number of times in UiPath.
+To create a flowchart that repeats a specific task a certain number of times using repeat, while and do while in UiPath.

 ### Software required:
 UiPath Studio-community edition